-Higher take-home pay
+1. Higher take-home pay

 Anything that is solely classed as a business cost can be claimed back on expenses.
 Trading through a Limited company means you can claim on a wider range of expenses such as accountancy fees, equipment, software, phones, travel, Internet and much more.
 Read our Contractors Guide to Expenses for more information.

-Entitled to the Flat Rate VAT scheme
+3. The Flat Rate VAT scheme for contractors

-Personal assets are covered
+4. Personal assets are protected

 As a non-limited business, personal assets can be at risk if the business fails, but this is not the case for a limited company.
 As the shareholder you cannot be held personally liable for the debts of a limited company, meaning your personal assets are not at risk.

-Complete control of your business
+7. Complete control of your business

 You keep complete control of your financial affairs meaning you do not have to risk your money with any third party administrator or umbrella company.

-Greater opportunity for tax planning
+8. Greater opportunity for tax planning

-Once your proposed company name is registered as a limited company, the name is protected by law and no one else is allowed to use it, waiting to register your company could mean you lose the name you had initially wished to trade under.
+Once your proposed company name is registered as a limited company, the name is protected by law and no one else is allowed to use it.
+Waiting to register your company could mean you lose the name you had initially wished to trade under.

-Disadvantages of a Limited company
+Disadvantages of a limited company

-A certain amount of paperwork involved
+1. A certain amount of paperwork involved

-Accounts need to be filed every year
+2. Accounts need to be filed every year

-Costly if contracting for a short period of time
+3. Costly if contracting for a short period of time

-Not ideal for contracts less than £25,000 per year
+4. Not ideal for contracts less than £25,000 per year